algorithmica-org/algorithmica/content/english/hpc/architecture/isa.md

 Historically, there have been many competing ISAs in use.
 But unlike [character encodings and instant messaging protocols](https://xkcd.com/927/), developing and maintaining a completely separate ISA is costly, so mainstream CPU designs ended up converging to one of the two families:

 - **Arm** chips, which are used in almost all mobile devices, as well as other computer-like devices such as TVs, smart fridges, microwaves, [car autopilots](https://en.wikipedia.org/wiki/Tesla_Autopilot), and so on.
 They are designed by a British company of the same name, as well as a number of electronics manufacturers including Apple and Samsung.
-- **x86**[^x86] chips, which are used in almost all servers and desktops, with a few notable exceptions such as Apple's M1 MacBooks, AWS's Graviton processors, and the current [world's fastest supercomputer](https://en.wikipedia.org/wiki/Fugaku_(supercomputer)), all of which use Arm-based CPUs.
+- **x86**[^x86] chips, which are used in almost all servers and desktops, with a few notable exceptions such as Apple's M1 MacBooks, AWS's Graviton processors, and the current [world's fastest supercomputer](https://en.wikipedia.org/wiki/Fugaku_(supercomputer)), all of which use x86-based CPUs.
 They are designed by a duopoly of Intel and AMD.

 [^x86]: Modern 64-bit versions of x86 are known as "AMD64," "Intel 64," or by the more vendor-neutral names of "x86-64" or just "x64."
 A similar 64-bit extension of Arm is called "AArch64" or "ARM64."
 In this book, we will just use plain "x86" and "Arm" implying the 64-bit versions.